-- conform to the requirements of the Register of End-Point Assessment Organisations (RoEPAO) - conform to the requirements of the external quality assurance provider (EQAP) for this apprenticeship standard - understand the occupational standard - make all necessary contractual arrangements, including agreeing the price of the EPA - develop and produce assessment materials including specifications and marking materials (for example mark schemes, practice materials, training material) - appoint suitably qualified and competent independent assessors - appoint administrators (and invigilators where required) to administer the EPA as appropriate - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - provide adequate information, advice and guidance documentation to enable apprentices, employers and training providers to prepare for the EPA - arrange for the EPA to take place, in consultation with the employer - where the apprentice is not assessed in the workplace, ensure that the apprentice has access to the required resources and liaise with the employer to agree this if necessary - develop and provide appropriate assessment recording documentation to ensure a clear and auditable process is in place for providing assessment decisions and feedback to all relevant stakeholders - have no direct connection with the apprentice, their employer or training provider.
-In all instances, including when the EPAO is the training provider (i.e. HEI), there must be no conflict of interest - have policies and procedures for internal quality assurance (IQA), and maintain records of regular and robust IQA activity and moderation for external quality assurance (EQA) purposes - deliver induction training for independent assessors, and for invigilators and/or markers (where used) - undertake standardisation activity on this apprenticeship standard for all independent assessors before they conduct an EPA for the first time, if the EPA is updated and periodically as appropriate (a minimum of annually) - manage invigilation of apprentices in order to maintain security of the assessment in line with the EPAO's malpractice policy
+- As a minimum, EPAOs should: - conform to the requirements of this EPA plan and deliver its requirements in a timely manner - conform to the requirements of the apprenticeship providers and assessment register (APAR) - conform to the requirements of the external quality assurance provider (EQAP) for this apprenticeship standard - understand the occupational standard - make all necessary contractual arrangements, including agreeing the price of the EPA - develop and produce assessment materials including specifications and marking materials (for example mark schemes, practice materials, training material) - appoint suitably qualified and competent independent assessors - appoint administrators (and invigilators where required) to administer the EPA as appropriate - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - provide adequate information, advice and guidance documentation to enable apprentices, employers and training providers to prepare for the EPA - arrange for the EPA to take place, in consultation with the employer - where the apprentice is not assessed in the workplace, ensure that the apprentice has access to the required resources and liaise with the employer to agree this if necessary - develop and provide appropriate assessment recording documentation to ensure a clear and auditable process is in place for providing assessment decisions and feedback to all relevant stakeholders - have no direct connection with the apprentice, their employer or training provider.
+In all instances, including when the EPAO is the training provider (i.e. HEI), there must be no conflict of interest - have policies and procedures for internal quality assurance (IQA), and maintain records of regular and robust IQA activity and moderation for external quality assurance (EQA) purposes - deliver induction training for independent assessors, and for invigilators and/or markers (where used) - undertake standardisation activity on this apprenticeship standard for all independent assessors before they conduct an

-- verify the identity of the apprentice being assessed - use language in the development and delivery of the EPA that is appropriate to the level of the occupational standard - provide details of the independent assessor's name and contact details to the employer - have and apply appropriately an EPA appeals process - request certification via the Apprenticeship Service upon successful achievement of the EPA
+- EPA for the first time, if the EPA is updated and periodically as appropriate (a minimum of annually) - manage invigilation of apprentices in order to maintain security of the assessment in line with the EPAO's malpractice policy - verify the identity of the apprentice being assessed - use language in the development and delivery of the EPA that is appropriate to the level of the occupational standard - provide details of the independent assessor's name and contact details to the employer - have and apply appropriately an EPA appeals process - request certification via the Apprenticeship Service upon successful achievement of the EPA